l) Provisions, Contingent Liabilities and Contingent Assets Provisions

 m) Retirement and other employee benefits

-The Company pays provident fund and employee state insurance corporation to publicly administered provident and ESI funds as per local regulations.
-The Company has no further payment obligation, once the contribution have been paid.
+Retirement benefit in the form of provident fund is a defined contribution scheme.
+The Company has no obligation, other than the contribution payable to the provident fund.
 The Company recognizes contribution payable to the provident fund scheme as an expense, when an employee renders the related service.
 If the contribution payable to the scheme for service received before the balance sheet date exceeds the contribution already paid, the deficit payable to the scheme is recognized as a liability after deducting the contribution already paid.
 If the contribution already paid exceeds the contribution due for services received before the balance sheet date, then excess is recognized as an asset to the extent that the pre-payment will lead to, for example, a reduction in future payment or a cash refund.

-Gratuity obligation
+Gratuity obligations

 Past service costs are recognised in profit or loss on the earlier of:

-• The date of the plan amendment or curtailment, and
+a) The date of the plan amendment or curtailment, and

-• The date that the Company recognises related restructuring costs.
+b) The date that the Company recognises related restructuring costs.

-• Service costs comprising current service costs, past-service costs, gains and losses on curtailments and non-routine settlements; and
+a) Service costs comprising current service costs, past-service costs, gains and losses on curtailments and non-routine settlements

-• Net interest expense or income.
+b) Net interest expense or income

 Accumulated leave, which is expected to be utilized within the next 12 months, is treated as short-term employee benefit.
 The Company measures the expected cost of such absences as the additional amount that it expects to pay as a result of the unused entitlement that has accumulated at the reporting date.
 The Company recognizes expected cost of short-term employee benefit as an expense, when an employee renders the related service.

-The Company treats accumulated leave expected to be carried forward beyond twelve months, as longterm employee benefit for measurement purposes.
+The Company treats accumulated leave expected to be carried forward beyond twelve months, as long¬ term employee benefit for measurement purposes.
 Such long-term compensated absences are provided for based on the actuarial valuation using the projected unit credit method at the reporting date.
-Actuarial gains/ losses are immediately taken to the statement of profit and loss and are not deferred.
-The obligations are presented as current liabilities in the balance sheet if the entity does not have an unconditional right to defer the settlement for at least twelve months after the reporting date.
+Remeasurement gains/losses are immediately taken to the statement of profit and loss and are not deferred.
+The obligations

 n) Financial instruments